project-koku/koku-data-selector/docs/aws/aws.rst

     c.
 Visit https://console.redhat.com/api/cost-management/v1/sources/
     d.
 Find your source and note down its source_uuid, **required** for Lambda scripts

+3. Cost and Usage reports
+    a.
+Create cost and usage report see: `Cost and Usage creation`_

-3. Create correct IAM role/policy for interacting with Lambda/Athena
+4. Create correct IAM role/policy for interacting with Lambda/Athena
     a.
 IAM Create new policy
         i.
 Use JSON and paste the following lambda/athena policy: `Athena-policy <https://github.com/project-koku/koku-data-selector/blob/main/docs/aws/athena-policy.rst>`_ ii. **Note:** Be sure to update the policy bucket names from CHANGE-ME to match your BUCKET name